FreeAndFair/ColoradoRLA/docs/23_user_manual.md

 * **start-up period** - The period starting on the Effective Date and ending on the Operational Start Date.

-% @todo kiniry Does the ballot manifest list ballots or ballot cards?

 * **ballot manifest** - A document that describes how ballot cards are organized and stored, and relates a Cast Vote Records to the physical